oldnordic/ai-coder-assistant/docs/user_manual.md

 - **Duplicate Prevention**: Avoids scraping the same content twice
 - **Error Recovery**: Continues processing even if some pages fail

+### Debug Logging for Web Scraping

+When using Enhanced Web Scraping, the application now provides detailed debug logs to help you understand and troubleshoot the crawling process:

+- **Extracted Links**: Logs all links found on each page.
+- **Followed Links**: Logs which links are being followed for further scraping.
+- **Skipped Links**: Logs reasons for skipping links (already visited, different domain, max depth reached, etc.).

+**How to use:**
+- Check the log console or output for lines like:
+  - `Extracted X links from ...`
+  - `FOLLOW: ...`
+  - `SKIP: ...`
+- Use these logs to verify that the scraper is finding and following the expected links, or to diagnose why certain links are not being followed.

 ### Preprocessing

 **Purpose**: Prepare your data for AI training and knowledge base queries.